zspencer/www.zeespencer.com/_posts/2011-09-01-three-reasons-for-testers-not-to-learn-to-code.md

 The more we learn to isolate, the harder it is to notice emergent issues.
 Reductionism is powerful.
-Experiment driven systems like the scientific method have reshaped our planet’s surface and sent us to space.
+Experiment driven systems like the scientific method have reshaped our planet's surface and sent us to space.

 But reductionism sucks when it comes to emergent properties.
 Bad.
 The best testers are the adept at seeing the whole.
 They notice that twiddling this